SalesConnection/Caction-Support/docs/Label_To_Label.md

 ## Label-to-Label Mapping
-#### Definition: Label-to-label mapping automatically transfers values from one field to another in different pages or modules, provided the field names are identical.

 ### How to Perform Label-to-Label Mapping (Example for Project & Job)
+#### Label-to-label mapping automatically transfers values from one field to another in different pages or modules, provided the field names are identical.

 *Note: Field Name Consistency: Ensure exact spelling, capitalization, and spacing when naming fields.<br>

 1) Select left corner menu icon to open sidebar. <br>